I Went to a Weed Fight Club

 Nearby, an artist named Eve Lesov played an acoustic dub/reggae song that was wonderful and far, far too appropriate, given the circumstances.

-420 Fight Club—along with its umbrella organization, Occupy Weed Street—is the project of a few deeply committed individuals with ideas that can sound like a blend of Ron Paul and new age philosophy.
-Take, for instance, a pamphlet they pass out that’s adorned with a photoshopped black-and-white image of a ripped dollar bill and demands that we “Federalize the Federal Reserve” to “Fix America’s broken privatized money system.”
+420 Fight Club – along with its umbrella organisation, Occupy Weed Street – is the project of a few deeply committed individuals with ideas that can sound like a blend of Ron Paul and new age philosophy.
+Take, for instance, a pamphlet they pass out that’s adorned with a photoshopped black-and-white image of a ripped dollar bill and demands that we “Federalise the Federal Reserve” to “Fix America’s broken privatised money system.”
 Many of their ideas would be more at home on a Free Republic forum thread than at a pro-weed rally in Washington Square Park.

 When we arrived at the main event, the Toke of the Day, we stood in a circle, the default weed-smoker formation, while Harrison held a bag of dank bud, a home-grown strain smuggled direct from Chicago.
 It was really good weed, and soon my hanging-out-and-eating-potato-chips instinct won out as more and more joints were sparked and passed around.